aosabook/500lines/sampler/README.md

 distribution is then used to describe the possible combinations of outcomes when multiple balls are drawn (e.g., two green and one blue).

-TODO: include discussion about using `import numpy as np` rather than `import numpy`.

 Note: the code in this section is also located in the file `multinomial.py`.